s0umitra/Face-ID/README.md

-# Face-ID
+# **Face-ID**

-##### This is an 'in-progress' Face Detector and Recognizer built-in Python.
+##### This is an 'in-progress' Face Detector and Recognizer

-  - Detects Faces in Images
+- Face Encoder to encode face details extracted from provided images
-  - Recognizes them if available
+- Recognizing programs to recognize faces if available in database
-  - Set Builder crop and sort the faces
+- Set Builder to crop and sort the faces from multiple images provided

+---
-### New Features!
+## New Features!

   - Now supports Videos and Live Streams
   - Config file is updated to match the usage requirements

-You can also:
-  - Work on multiple input files
-  - Run the specific recognition program

-### Package Dependencies
+## Package Dependencies

 * face_recognition
 * pickle